Conserved and non-conserved Noether currents from the quantum effective action: Conserved and non-conserved Noether currents

 The above arguments show that it can be rather advantageous to calculate Noether currents directly from the quantum effective action, instead of aiming at an expression in terms of the microscopic action and expectation values in terms of complicated composite operators.

 One should note here, however, that Noether currents that follow from the quantum effective action are usually {\it not} monomials or polynomials in the field expectation values and their derivatives.
 There can be additional terms that do not vanish, even when the field expectation values do.
 For example, at finite temperature, the energy-momentum tensor is non-zero even when the field expectation values vanish.
+It has contributions from quantum fluctuations or quasi-particle excitations.
 Also, one should keep in mind that the effective action is state-dependent and accordingly the Noether currents derived from it also are.
 Again, the finite temperature state may serve as an example.